iamshadmirza/TheNextBigWriter/README.md

 8. Create a pull request on master
 9. In the pull request title, put the title of your post - Add My Post Title
 10. Submit the pull request.
 Feedback and reviews will be done of pull-request.
+11. Submit to our hashnode [publication](https://thenextbigwriter.tech/) after review.

 ## What about topics?